Macpiedev/Worms-Game/README.md

 # Worms Game Project

-Worms game created in Unity for classes on University Of Wroclaw.
+Worms game created in Unity for classes at the University of Wroclaw.

 # Controls
 ASWD - Player movement.